First, what does testing mean? The word “testing” can have several meanings, some of which are:

 Operating a medical device or a component of it under specified conditions and observing and recording the results, as well as evaluating some aspects of the system or the specific component.

 As it becomes clear from the various definitions above, the focus can be different (e.g. assessing the quality of the product or achieving specific goals).
 Given that, there are 11 types of testing that you as a medical device manufacturer are advised to perform in order to assess the design quality of your medical device.

 The verification testing relates to undertaking any procedures that could determine that the product of each stage of the development process is an implementation of a previous stage.
 The testing objective of each verification procedure is to detect as many errors as possible.

 Here, you or your testing team need to have knowledge of the internal structure of the medical device, because the testing is done from the developer’s point of view.
 This is a logic-driven testing scheme.
-Simply said, the white box testing is the opposite of the black box testing.
+Simply said, white box testing is the opposite of black-box testing.
 Therefore, the tester is only interested in examining the internal structure of the medical device and extracting test data from the performed examination.

 Hardware testing is not just a singular test, but it includes various types of tests depending on the intended use of the device.
 Those tests that can occur during almost every product development cycle are, as follows: